lart-bangor/research-assistant/docs/source/users/excludable-questions.rst

 By default, the LSBQe  requires a minimum of two required language names, by presenting participants with two blank lines that must be filled before continuing.

-While participants have with the option of adding more language varieties via the :guilabel:`Add Line` button (i.e. for participants who are tri or polylingual), only two lines will appear as default **(see Figure 30 below)**.
+While participants have the option of adding more language varieties via the :guilabel:`Add Line` button (i.e. for participants who are multilingual), only two lines will appear as default **(see Figure 30 below)**.

 .. figure:: figures/mrlfigure25.png